Xiangyang1984/Gcluster/README.md

 Gcluster offers flexibility to customize figure, mainly contains:

-* (1) Adjusting the margins, the interval between two neighboring genomes, the text size, the gene length and width, the scale, the rotation angle of gene labels, the order of genome contexts.
+* (1) Adjusting the margins, the interval between two neighboring genomes, the text size, the gene length and width, the scale, the rotation angle of gene labels, the order of genome contexts and so on.
+To get more information about the options, please refer to the Section: [Detailed Explanations for Arguments in Gcluster.pl](#detailed-explanations-for-arguments-in-Gcluster) in the README.md file or use "Gcluster.pl -h".

 * (2) Revising the gene label.
 Users can revise the gene label by directly edition of the locus_tag in sub_TFT file or all_orthomcl.out.

-Exzample for editing the locus_tag in sub_TFT file:
+Exzample for editing the locus_tag in sub_TFT file: sub_TFT files are located in "Gcluster_output_directory/directory_part_TFT". a sub_TFT file looks like:

+	3070412	3069432	CDS	THI_RS14510	hypothetical protein	NC_014145
+	3070903	3070325	CDS	THI_RS14515	hypothetical protein	NC_014145
-	3072251	3070956	CDS	THI_RS14520	molybdopterin molybdenumtransferase MoeA
+	3072251	3070956	CDS	THI_RS14520	molybdopterin molybdenumtransferase MoeA	NC_014145

-_Revised to:_
+	3073392	3072256	CDS	THI_RS14525	GTP 3',8-cyclase MoaA	NC_014145
+	3073775	3073434	CDS	THI_RS14530	ArsR family transcriptional regulator	NC_014145
+	3074068	3073772	CDS	THI_RS14535	hypothetical protein	NC_014145
+	3074645	3074097	CDS	THI_RS14540	nitroreductase	NC_014145
+	...

+Directly edit the locus_tag, e.g. revised "THI_RS14520" to "moeA;THI_RS14520":

+	3070412	3069432	CDS	THI_RS14510	hypothetical protein	NC_014145
+	3070903	3070325	CDS	THI_RS14515	hypothetical protein	NC_014145
-	3072251	3070956	CDS	**moeA;**THI_RS14520	molybdopterin molybdenumtransferase MoeA
+	3072251	3070956	CDS	moeA;THI_RS14520	molybdopterin molybdenumtransferase MoeA	NC_014145
+	3073392	3072256	CDS	THI_RS14525	GTP 3',8-cyclase MoaA	NC_014145
+	3073775	3073434	CDS	THI_RS14530	ArsR family transcriptional regulator	NC_014145
+	3074068	3073772	CDS	THI_RS14535	hypothetical protein	NC_014145
+	3074645	3074097	CDS	THI_RS14540	nitroreductase	NC_014145
+	...

-all genes homologous to THI_RS14520 will have gene lable "moeA" in output figure if option "--unification_lable" set to "T".
+Run Gcluster again with the same options as the first run, but add the option "-start_at_map T".
+In the new figure, "All genes homologous to THI_RS14520 will have gene lable "moeA" in output figure if option "--unification_lable" set to "T".

 Exzample for editing the locus_tag in all_orthomcl.out file: